scalpel-software/cbor/README.md

 %CBOR.Tag{tag: :float, value: :nan}
 ```

-CBOR.Tag is also useful if you want to extend CBOR for internal applications
+`CBOR.Tag` is also useful if you want to extend `CBOR` for internal applications

 ## Custom Encoding

-If you want to encode something that is not supported out of the box you can implement the CBOR.Encoder protocol for the module.
-You only have to implement a single `encode_into/2` function.
+If you want to encode something that is not supported out of the box you can implement the `CBOR.Encoder` protocol for the module.
+You only have to implement a single `CBOR.Encoder.encode_into/2` function.
 An example for encoding a Money struct is given below.

 ```elixir
 defimpl CBOR.Encoder, for: Money do